aashishgupta20/jantastatistics/content/authors/admin/_index.md

 Thank you for visiting my blog!

 I have a PhD in Demography and Sociology from the University of Pennsylvania.
 Starting September 2021, I will be a David E. Bell Fellow at the Harvard Center for Population and Development Studies.
 I have been associated with the [research institute of compassionate economics](https://riceinstitute.org/), where I am a research fellow.
-I also volunteer with other social movements.
-You may want to check out the work of [the right to food campaign](http://www.righttofoodcampaign.in/).
+I also volunteer with other social initiatives.
 My more academic website is [here](https://web.sas.upenn.edu/aashishg/).

 My work has received support from the the Civil Registration and Vital Statistics Fellowship of the International Union for the Scientific Study of Population and the Marie Skłodowska-Curie Fellowship (at Oxford University) of the European Commission.